drissiya/DeepCADRME/README.md

 - model-type: specifies the model type used for initialization phase.
 It accepts two values: biobert (for BERT-based models) and bilstm (for baseline models).
 - step: accepts two values: train (for training step) and test (for test step).

-After the program is finished, the model weights for each level will be saved in:
+The model weights for each level will be saved in:
 ```
 checkpoint/{model-type}_model_level_1.bin
 checkpoint/{model-type}_model_level_2.bin